DongHan9722/Spectral-Image-Segmentation-and-Visualization/README.md

 ### GUI part

 - UI
-   - In this folder, there are several file about layout of GUI
+   - In this folder, there are several files about layout of GUI

 - main_gui.py
    - This is main python file to run the GUI